Policy paper

 There are different flight rules and requirements for air traffic wanting to navigate within these areas.

 Controlled airspace (classes A, C, D and E) is where most commercial airlines fly.
 It is found around major airports and includes the airways system that aircraft use to fly around the world.
-In controlled airspace, air traffic controllers manage the airspace to deliver safe and efficient operations based on the aircraft’s flight plan and the wishes of the pilot.
+In controlled airspace, air traffic controllers manage the airspace to provide safe and efficient operations based on the aircraft’s flight plan and the wishes of the pilot.

 Uncontrolled airspace (Class G) is primarily used by: